isomerpages/govtech-stp/_work-pass-holder-lane/03b-owph-additional-responsibilities.md

 permalink: /wphl/owph-additional-responsibilities
 third_nav_title: All Other Work Pass Holders Employed by Companies, and Their Dependants
 ---
-## Additional Responsibilities for Party Submitting the Entry Application (Employer or Employment Agency)
+## Additional Responsibilities for Party Submitting the Entry Application

 ### Entry Approval Requirements